Which city is cheaper, Venice or Barcelona?

 Visitors will find world class museums and historical sights in Barcelona that are not to be missed.
 Architecture and history all contribute to the city's impressive sights and museums.
 Famous landmarks include the Basílica de la Sagrada Família, Casa Milà, and the Palace of Catalan Music.

-With plenty of landmarks, attractions, and museums, Venice has many famous sights for visitors.
+The museums and tourist attractions in Venice are world-renowned.
 The many historic and famous landmarks in town include St. Mark's Basilica, St. Mark's Square, Doge's Palace, and the Rialto Bridge.

-Most foodies will appreciate the options in Barcelona a bit more than Venice.
+Most foodies will appreciate the restaurant options in Barcelona a bit more than Venice.

 Many restaurants in Barcelona have been singled out for their culinary prowess.
 With easy access to fresh produce, there are many food markets around town.
 You'll also find great fresh local dishes at the many restaurants.
 Make sure you try the paella, croquettes, and Jamon Iberico.

-Venice is becoming an appealing option for foodies.
+Venice has a delicious restaurant scene that relies on local flavors.
 For the best dining experience, you should try to avoid the touristy restaurants that serve the typical pizza and pasta.
 Instead, find a local eatery that specializes in the region's traditional flavors like fish and vegetables.

 Party-goers will usually choose Barcelona over Venice.